credsewdrsTH/ViewBot-Generator/README.md

-Download python file and run it.
+download ViewBot and Extract it